 Online Bible Study Tips with Video Conference Options

-Categories: Coronavirus Resources, Discipleship
+Categories: Online Ministry, Discipleship

 In the country of Slovenia, college students got together after their schools were closed and started an online Bible study.
 The group started inviting their friends and grew rapidly.
 Soon, they realized their need for a meeting structure.
 To keep the momentum growing, they created a step-by-step guide that could work for any online Bible study.

 - Have a person (aka. host) in charge for setting up the Zoom account and creating a recurring chat.
 This helps avoid having a different link every time.
 It also makes it easier for students to share the link.